Kheav-Kienghok/Kheav-Kienghok/README.md

 ![alternative text](Waving.gif)
-# Hello, I'm Kienghok! 👋
+# Hi there, I'm Kienghok! 👋

 Welcome to my GitHub profile!

-I'm a sophomore at American University of Phnom Penh, passionate about IT and eager to learn and grow in the world of technology and research.
+I'm a sophomore at the American University of Phnom Penh, passionate about IT and eager to learn and grow in the world of technology and research.

 🌱 Currently learning: Python